Danny Brocklehurst

-Danny Brocklehurst (born June 1971 in Hyde, Cheshire) is an English screenwriter and playwright.
+Danny Brocklehurst (born June 1971) is an English screenwriter, playwright, and former journalist.
 He has won both BAFTA and Royal Television Society writing awards.
-He was featured in the writers' section of the Broadcast magazine Hot 100 2007.
+He was featured in the writers' section of Broadcast magazine's Hot 100 in 2007.
+His 2024 Netflix drama Fool Me Once is the sixth most successful Netflix show of all time.

-His Sky comedy Brassic has the highest audience appreciation score of any UK comedy.

-In 2013 he also wrote the track "Ring" with dance band Mint Royale, featuring the vocals of Willem Dafoe.
+In November 2024, The Hollywood Reporter named him as one of their "'top 50 most powerful producers".

+In 2024, Brocklehurst was included in the Radio Times 100 list of the most powerful people in British television.

-Early career
+Early life

+Brocklehurst was born in Hyde, Cheshire, in June 1971.
+He grew up in a working-class home and had several jobs before entering the media.

-Brocklehurst worked as a journalist for several years (as a freelancer for The Guardian, City Life and Manchester Evening News and senior feature writer for The Big Issue) before becoming a full-time screenwriter.
-He cited Tony Marchant, Jimmy McGovern and Alan Bleasdale as his writing inspirations.
-In a Creative Times feature in 2010, he wrote that Our Friends in the North was his favourite drama of all time.
+From 1993, he worked as a journalist for several years, freelancing for The Guardian, City Life, and Manchester Evening News while serving as a senior feature writer for The Big Issue.

+He is related to the paralympian Sarah Storey.

 Writing

 Television work

-Brocklehurst wrote several episodes of the BAFTA award-winning series Clocking Off, as well as the two-part BBC film The Stretford Wives, which was shot by director Peter Webber.
-With Shameless, Brocklehurst won a BAFTA for series one, co-wrote series two with Paul Abbott and became lead writer on series three.
+Brocklehurst left journalism to become a full-time screenwriter.
+He cited Tony Marchant, Jimmy McGovern, and Alan Bleasdale as his writing inspirations.
+In a Creative Times feature in 2010, he wrote that Our Friends in the North was his favourite drama of all time.
+He wrote several episodes of the BAFTA award-winning series Clocking Off, as well as the two-part BBC film The Stretford Wives.
+With Shameless, he won a BAFTA for series one, co-wrote series two with Paul Abbott and became lead writer on series three.
 He left prior to the fourth series.

 His series Sorted, a BBC postal drama starring Hugo Speer, aired in 2006.
 In 2007, Brocklehurst wrote a film about the Fathers4Justice campaign for producers Harbour Pictures.
-Whilst, his Company Pictures produced four-part ITV drama, Talk To Me, starring Max Beesley, Laura Fraser, Adrian Bower, Kate Ashfield and Emma Pierson.
+His Company Pictures produced four-part ITV drama, Talk To Me, starring Max Beesley, Laura Fraser, Adrian Bower, Kate Ashfield and Emma Pierson.

-He has written episodes of both Jimmy McGovern's The Street and his new crime drama Accused for BBC One.
+He has written episodes of both Jimmy McGovern's The Street and crime drama Accused for BBC One.
 In 2011 he wrote a three-part BBC drama, Exile, starring John Simm and Jim Broadbent.
-It received an average of 5.5 million viewers and an Audience Appreciation score of 90%.
+It received an average of 5.5 million viewers and an audience appreciation score of 90%.

 In 2011 it was announced that Brocklehurst would write a new HBO drama, Dirty, with Andrea Arnold attached to direct.
-This project is now being developed with Sharon Horgan and Amazon.
-In August 2013, BBC1 announced a new drama, Ordinary Lies, written by Brocklehurst.
+This project was subsequently developed with Sharon Horgan and Amazon.
+In August 2013, BBC One announced a new drama, Ordinary Lies, written by Brocklehurst.

 The Driver, starring David Morrissey was announced in January 2014, a three-part drama about a taxi driver who takes a job driving for a criminal.
-Shown on BBC One it co-starred Ian Hart, Claudie Blakely, and Colm Meaney.
+Shown on BBC One, it co-starred Ian Hart, Claudie Blakely, and Colm Meaney.
 It was co-created by Jim Poyser and made by Red Productions and Highfield Pictures.
 In January 2015, US network Showtime announced they were developing a remake of the drama.